yaye-work/notes-calendar/README.md

 # Notes Calendar

-**Browse your notes on a calendar.** Every note automatically appears on the day you created it — think of it as Steph Ango's Daily Note setup, but automatic and simplified.
+**Browse your notes on a calendar.** Every note automatically appears on the day you created it.
+Think of it as Steph Ango's Daily Note setup, but automatic and simplified.
 Now you can browse your whole vault through a calendar.

-No configuration, no daily-note template, no folders to set up.
-Install it, and your notes are already on the calendar.

 ## Features

-- **A calendar of your notes.** Each day you created notes gets highlighted in your theme's accent color — light at first, and more saturated the more notes you made that day.
+- **A calendar of your notes.** Each day you created notes gets highlighted in your theme's accent color.
+Light at first, and more saturated the more notes you made that day.
-- **Dots for a quick glance.** Every note adds a dot to its day (up to 5 overlapping dots), so busy days stand out instantly.

 - **Click a day to see its notes.** Each note shows as a card with its title, a short preview of the text, its creation time, and any tags in the corner.
 Click a card to open the note.
+-
 - **Month and year views.** Click the title to zoom out to a year at a glance, then click any month to dive back in.
 Step through months or years with the arrows.
+-
 - **Matches your theme.** Colors follow your Obsidian accent color automatically, in both light and dark mode.

 ## Installing